Company overview

 Graphic stating the greatest challenge to physician recruiting is the shortage.

-Chatlin predicts that 2024 will be a banner year for the physician workforce shortage, but not for positive reasons.
+According to Chatlin, 2024 has been an important year for the physician workforce shortage, but not for positive reasons.
 According to the AAMC, the number of physicians working in clinical settings is projected to decrease for the first time on record.

 On top of that, physicians are skewing older.
 According to the AAMC, 50% of physicians will be 55 years or older by 2029.
 As this wave of physicians begins to retire, physician hiring will only become more competitive.
 That’s why physician retirement should factor into organizational projections and plans for future physician recruitment.